-Outside the theatre they had taken the horses from her carriage and were drawing her to her hotel, great crowds in evening dress shouting her name aloud, and they had covered her carriage with flowers.
+Outside of the theater they had taken the horses from her carriage, and were drawing her to her hotel, great crowds of men in evening dress, shouting her name aloud, and they had covered her carriage with flowers.

-My brain whirling, my heart sick with its fulness, I followed in the wake of the crowd, though I could not shout and cheer her name to the echo, as they were doing.
+My brain whirling, my heart sick with its fullness, I followed in the wake of the crowd, though I could not shout and cheer her name to the echo, as they were doing.
 She was to me a sacred thing.
-I could see her proud little head bowing and smiling right and left as she passed through the door of the big hotel amid the cheers of her audience.
+I could see her proud little head bowing and smiling right and left as she went in through the door of the big hotel amid the cheers of her audience.
 They followed, I with them.

 I was desperate.
-I made a break through the crowd, forcing my way to her, and because she had not seen me I called to her, my face bleached with desperation and passion.
+I made a break through the crowd, forcing my way till I was close to her, and because she had not seen me, I called to her, my face bleached with desperation and passion.

 "Carrots!"
-I said, and my voice startled my own ears.
-She turned like a flash, and like a flash her face grew suddenly luminous.
+I said, and my voice

+startled my own ears.

+She turned like a flash, and like a flash

+her face grew suddenly luminous.

-"Ah," she said, "is it you?" and no words of mine can tell of the expression of that last little word of hers.
+"Ah," she said, "is it you!" and no words of mine can tell of the expression of that last little word of hers.

-Before the curious gaping crowd we looked into each other's eyes.
+Before the curious gaping crowd we

+looked in each other's eyes.